linuxmint/timeshift/README.md

     sudo apt-get remove timeshift

 or

-    sudo timeshift-uninstall
+    sudo dnf remove timeshift

+depending in your package management system.

 Remember to delete all snapshots before un-installing.
 Otherwise the snapshots continue to occupy space on your system.
 To delete all snapshots, run the application, select all snapshots from the list (CTRL+A) and click the _Delete_ button on the toolbar.
 This will delete all snapshots and remove the _/timeshift_ folder in the root directory.

-If you used the installer to install Timeshift, you can remove the installed files with following command:

-    sudo timeshift-uninstall

 ## Known Issues & Limitations